FIRST-Tech-Challenge/ftcdocs/docs/source/game_specific_resources/field_coordinate_system/field-coordinate-system.rst

    :description: This document defines the Field Coordinate System which can be used to specify position on the playing field.

 Summary: The *FIRST* Tech Challenge Field Coordinate System is a Cartesian Coordinate System of three dimensions.
-The X and Y axes will refer to a position on the Field and the Z axis a height above the Field.
+The X and Y axes will refer to a position on the field and the Z axis a height above the field.

 Scope
 -----

-This document defines the Field Coordinate System for a *FIRST* Tech Challenge playing Field.
+This document defines the Field Coordinate System for a *FIRST* Tech Challenge playing field.
 This definition can be used for consistent field-centric navigation, target localization and path planning.

 Reference Frame
 ---------------

-The reference frame for this definition is the Field perimeter wall, adjacent to the red Alliance Area, known here after as the Red Wall.
-The definition is from the perspective of a person, standing outside the Field, in the center of Red Wall, looking towards the center of the Field.
+The reference frame for this definition is the field perimeter wall, adjacent to the red Alliance Area, known here after as the Red Wall.
+The definition is from the perspective of a person, standing outside the field, in the center of Red Wall, looking towards the center of the field.

 .. note::
    If the red Alliance Area is ever adjacent to two perimeter walls,